User roles and permissions in Data Catalog

 Expert Users

-The second tier of licensed users is Expert Users, which include four roles with differing permissions.
+The second tier of licensed users is Expert Users, which includes four roles with differing permissions.

 Note: Your license limits the number of Expert Users to whom you can assign a Data Catalog role.
 When the number of your allowed Expert Users reaches 75% of the limit allowed by your license agreement, you see a warning message.
 You also receive a message if you have exceeded the quota.